 Last weekend, my sister, my parents, and I held a two-day yard sale.
 It was a ton of work getting ready for it, but, in the end, it was totally worth all the sorting, pricing, and organizing, because we collectively made $1549 over the course of 10 hours (on two different days).
 We had almost nothing left at the end of the sale, and we all managed to clear a whole bunch of junk out of our houses.
 It was a raging success!

 I lost count of how many people came up to us at the yard sale and told us it was one of the best yard sales they’d ever been to.
 People were raving over our signs, our organization, and our items.
 We worked SO hard to make sure everything went smoothly, and since it did, I thought I’d pass along some of our wisdom.
 There are a lot of great sources for yard sale tips out there, so make sure to do some Googling before your sale to get ideas from all over the internet!
-Here’s mine:
+Here are mine:

 Gather Your Items